mindspore-lab/mindocr/docs/en/datasets/lsvt.md

 <details>
     <summary>How to Download LSVT Annotations</summary>

-The LSVT annotations (in JSON format) can be downloaded from [here](https://rrc.cvc.uab.es/?ch=16&com=downloads) The file train_full_labels.json needs to be downloaded.
+The LSVT annotations (in JSON format) can be downloaded from [here](https://rrc.cvc.uab.es/?ch=16&com=downloads).
+The file train_full_labels.json needs to be downloaded.

 </details>

-After downloading the images and annotations as above, the data structure should be like as follows (ignoring the archive files):
+After downloading the images and annotations as above, the directory structure should be like as follows (ignoring the archive files):
 ```txt
 LSVT
   |--- train_images